-What are the regulations governing Single Audit Act (SAA) requirements?
+What are the regulations governing SAA requirements?

-The Single Audit Act of 1984 established uniform guidelines for state and local governments receiving federal financial assistance.
-The 1984 Act was amended in July 1996, was revised June 27, 2003 and again June 26, 2007, and is effective for fiscal years after December 31, 2003 to reflect revised audit criteria and reporting requirements.
-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.207 as adopted by the Department of Justice in 2 C.F.R. § 2800.101 provides additional guidelines regarding the implementation of SAA requirements.
+The Single Audit Act (SAA) of 1984 established uniform guidelines for state and local governments receiving federal financial assistance.
+The 1984 Act was amended in July 1996, was revised on June 27, 2003 and again on June 26, 2007, and is effective for fiscal years after December 31, 2003, to reflect revised audit criteria and reporting requirements.
+The Office of Management and Budget (OMB) issued final guidance for 2 CFR Part 200- Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) on December 26, 2013.
+This new guidance applies to all federal awards or funding increments awarded on or after December 26, 2014 and provides additional guidelines regarding the implementation of SAA requirements.